watson-intu/self-docs/workshops/Workshop2-CustomizingTheConversationService/lab-docs/README.md

 ### A. Creating your own instance of the Conversation service

+First you will need to create your own instance of the Convesation service on Bluemix.
+For step-by-step instructions on how to create and configure the Conversation service, [click here](../../../installation/configuring.md/#conversation)

 1. Open a new browser window, and [log in to Bluemix](https://console.ng.bluemix.net/dashboard/applications/).

 2. On the Bluemix dashboard, click **Catalog** in the top-right navigation bar.